 The standard of proof for a criminal conviction is ‘beyond a reasonable doubt.’
 This means that there must be no reasonable doubt as to the evidence presented against you in order to convict.
 This standard of proof requires indisputable evidence on every element of the claim against you.
 The District Attorney’s office will be prosecuting the claim.
 If you are convicted of a criminal offense such as DWI, this conviction can be used in the civil case against you to establish the fact that you were intoxicated.
 This can give rise to higher damages against you if you are sued as a result of an auto accident.
 To protect your rights in such complex legal matters, contact the team of DWI attorneys with many years of experience handling such cases at the Law Office of Cohen & Jaffe, LLP right away.

 However, this process can work in your favor as well, if the other party involved in the accident is convicted of DWI.
-In order to hold the other party properly accountable for both a DWI and resulting injury and property damage to you, contact the Law Office of Cohen & Jaffe, LLP now.
+In order to hold the other party properly accountable for both a DWI and personal injury lawyer in Long Island and property damage to you, contact the Law Office of Cohen & Jaffe, LLP now.

 Civil cases are generally not admissible in criminal trials.